 With all of the planning out of the way, it’s finally time to get editing!

-Broadly speaking, and regardless of complexity, there are two broad stages to your first edit:
+Generally speaking, and regardless of complexity, there are two broad stages to your first edit:

 - The main edit—also known as the “rough cut”.
-Organize your clips, cut them down, get the general flow and timing to a point where it fits the storyboard and goals set out in your plan
+Organize your clips, cut them down, get the general flow and timing to a point where it fits the storyboard and goals set out in your plan.

 Dropbox helps you to work seamlessly between your favorite editing apps, with in-app integrations for WeVideo, Adobe Premiere Pro, Canva, and more.
 This allows you to keep all of your work in one place, all while jumping between your go-to editing tools as much as you need to.